 Zero Balancing organizations take the privacy of your personal data very seriously.
 All data will be held securely by the ZBTF & ZBHA, both of whom may from time to time send you emails and postal items.
 Your statutory rights to opt out of receiving such materials are not affected.
 In addition, ZBTF & ZBHA will not share your data with any third party other than the International Association of Healthcare Educators (IAHE), with whom ZBHA has an ongoing working agreement.
 If you wish to opt out of this sharing, please notify the ZBHA in writing.

 Personal Responsibility: By registering and paying for this or other ZB classes, you agree to assume responsibility for your own safety by complying with ZB faculty directions and instructions.
 You hereby also agree to disclose any contraindications prior to participating in the class.

 By participating in this, or any subsequent Zero Balancing program, you hereby release the Zero Balancing Health Association (“ZBHA”) its chapters and exhibitors, the founder of Zero Balancing Frederick “Fritz” Smith MD, the Zero Balancing Touch Foundation (“ZBTF”) and ZB Faculty and their assistants, from all liability and responsibility for any damage, loss, injury to person or property suffered by you, or your clients, as a result of information received during this or subsequent Zero Balancing programs.

 The following protocols and guidelines help to minimize transmission of Covid-19 when gathering for in-person ZB classes and study groups.
 Abiding by these practices will allow us to study and practice Zero Balancing in a responsible way.

+Students are expected to read these protocols and agree to comply fully.
 As long as this pandemic lasts, we will collect electronic signatures during the registration process indicating that you have both read and agree to these terms.